FriendsOfSymfony/FOSUserBundle/Resources/doc/controller_events.rst

         }
     }

-You can then register this listener:
+You can then register this subscriber:

 .. configuration-block::